SameSalamander5710/DynamicFPSLimiter/Source/ReadMe.txt

-#Ensure you have pyinstaller installed by running: pip install pyinstaller
+# Ensure you have pyinstaller installed
+# Ensure the required modules (found in requirements.txt) are installed in the environment

-#To make the executable, I use the following in cmd from the main repo folder
+# To make the executable, I use the following in cmd from the main repo folder

 pyinstaller Source\DFL_v3.py ^
     --onedir --uac-admin --clean --noconsole ^